thaip-coder/Ethnic-Eats/README.md

     - Firebase
     - Materlialize

-7. I developed this javascript game for an assigment for my coding bootcamp.
+7. I developed this website with 2 fellow classmates as our group project.